alexandernikas/beancounter/README.txt

 ## CORE ASSUMPTIONS
 1. Team members' orders are predictable and consistent
 2. The team always visits the same coffee shop
-3. Team members will not settle balances individually, and instead rely solely on a round-robin style ordering system to ensure an equitable purchasing cadence
+3. Team members will not reimburse one another individually, and instead rely solely on a round-robin style ordering system to ensure an equitable purchasing cadence